 Senior Scientific Officer – Richard Kennedy – BSc (Hons), PhD

 Richard is a Senior Scientific Officer, working for AFBI and based at the River Bush Salmon Station.
 Richard has over 20 years experience working on salmonids and has research interests in various aspects of salmonid biology including juvenile ecology, stock monitoring and fish kill assessment.
 Since 2009 Richard has been using telemetry systems to study salmon migrations on the River Bush and looks forward to collaborating in exciting new marine telemetry research with Seamonitor!

-Assistant Scientific Officer – Patrick Crothers – BSc (Hons), MSc
+Assistant Scientific Officer – Andrea Barkley – BSc (Hons)

-Patrick is an Assistant Scientific Officer at AFBI for the SeaMonitor project.
-Based at Bushmills, he is responsible for the deployment of marine acoustic receivers which will be used to track the movements of tagged salmonids as they move out of rivers into the marine environment.
-Patrick graduated with an MSc in Ecological Management and Conservation Biology from Queen’s University, Belfast in December 2019.
-His project focussed on using R and GIS along with AFBI’s records to map the distributions of elasmobranchs and other fish species in the Irish Sea.
-Patrick previously studied Marine Science at undergraduate level at the Scottish Association for Marine Science, graduating in 2015.
-Between degrees Patrick worked with Ulster Wildlife, the National Trust, DAERA and AFBI, gaining experience in both fieldwork and stakeholder engagement.
+Andrea is an Assistant Scientific Officer at AFBI for the SeaMonitor project.
+Based at the River Bush Salmon Station, she is responsible for deployment of marine acoustic receivers which will be used to track the movements of tagged salmonids as they move out of the rivers into the marine environment.
+Andrea graduated with a BSc (Hons) in Marine Biology with Professional Studies from Queens University, Belfast in July 2020, completing her Professional Studies with AFBI at the River Bush Salmon Station.
+Her project focussed on using ‘R’ along with AFBI’s historical records to assess the effect of abiotic factors on salmonids in the River Bush.

 Sam L Cox – BSc (Hons), MSc, PhD